prototypal/metamask-plugin-wrapper/README.md

 [] review content security policy in manifest and plugin view/plugin code

-[] provider, secure the rpc calls such that we don't give access to some of them
+[] restrict provider, secure the rpc calls such that we don't give access to some of them

 [] if so, create new provider for each plugin wrapper